 We know that it takes time to find a way to belong, especially after leaving one’s own country under traumatic conditions, so we strive to give people that time.
 We work together to build a safe, positive experience of community where strangers can become friends.
 The centre provides a warm space for people to come in out of the cold, have a cup of tea and socialise, learn English, share ideas, get advice, and escape often chaotic accommodation and isolation.

-The Centre is open every Thursday from 10am-4pm, except during school holidays.
+The Centre is open every Thursday from 9.30am-4pm, except during school holidays.
 No prior registration is required to drop in.

 The drop-in centre offers:

 - A safe social space.
-Refugees, asylum seekers and other vulnerable displaced individuals will find warmth, shelter and companionship at the centre.
+Refugees, asylum seekers and other migrants will find warmth, shelter and companionship at the centre.
 We aim to reduce the isolation people often feel while living in chaotic housing arrangements and with little structure in their lives.

 - A wide range of classes, activities, and support: